Why Should We Try And Reduce The Plastic waste?

 Plastic will not biodegrade but it will break down into tiny particles after many years.
 In the process of breaking down, it releases toxic chemicals which make their way into our food and water supply.

-It's a Huge Problem, What can I Do?
+It's a Huge Problem, What can I Do about Plastic Waste?